 Outcomes measurement tools like the DLA-20 allow behavioral healthcare providers to access hard data to examine progress or lack of progress in patients and in doing so, to partner with patients toward recovery.
 It is an approach that can improve the chances for people with mental illness to live more independently and participate more fully in their communities.

 Outcomes measurement and monitoring helps persons with mental illness manage their treatment, which can sharply reduce the need for specialized, high-cost services.
 Additionally, functional assessment tools allow behavioral health centers to partner with a host of primary care and health home partners because the program provides the type of measurable outcomes — with a verified reliability and validity — that payers need.
 Functional assessment shifts the practitioner-patient dynamic from “We’re going to try and keep you out of the hospital” to “We’re going to try and help you function better.”

 CONSULTING SERVICES IN MENTAL HEALTH OUTCOMES MEASUREMENT

-A research-backed outcomes measurement tool, the Daily Living Activities-20 — brought to you by MTM Services and the National Council for Behavioral Health — measures the daily living areas impacted by mental illness or disability.
+A research-backed outcomes measurement tool, the Daily Living Activities-20 — brought to you by MTM Services and the National Council for Mental Wellbeing — measures the daily living areas impacted by mental illness or disability.
 The DLA-20 supports the functional assessment data needs of service providers.
 It provides a quick way to identify where outcomes are needed so clinicians can address functional deficits on individualized service plans.
 This tool ensures valid scores and consistent utilization for healthcare report cards.

 The DLA-20 is intended for use with all disabilities and ages.
 The information yielded by DLA-20 is critical for treatment planning and estimating Axis-V (Global Assessment of Functioning) of the DSM-IV and contributes valuable information for psychiatric approval for Medicaid reimbursement and healthcare reporting standards.